The LEGO Group Wants to Hear From You!

 As Adult or Teenage Fans of LEGO, you bring an important perspective to the LEGO Group.
 We respect your creativity and passion for the LEGO brand.

-Please take a few moments to complete this short online survey to let us know your opinion about the LEGO Group -> http://www.legokidsinnercircle.com/legokids/eFocus/jsp/efocus?DST=LEGO_2010TrackingAFOL
+Please take a few moments to complete this short online survey to let us know your opinion about the LEGO Group.

 You might notice that the link refers to the LEGO Kids Inner Circle; this is because Satmetrix, which hosts that site, is also supporting our efforts to track AFOL/TFOL opinions.
 Rest assured that this survey is for AFOL’s and TFOLs only.

-Here are some of the key findings from the first quarter 2010 survey:
+Here are some of the key findings from the July 2009 survey:

-- The survey was completed by 3.750 AFOLs and TFOLs.
-33% of respondents were TFOLs, 67% was AFOLs.
+- The survey was completed by 4800 AFOLs and TFOLs.
+32% of respondents were TFOLs, 68% was AFOLs.
 When asked about likeliness to recommend LEGO products and services to friends and family, AFOLs are (consistent with the previous surveys) more likely to recommend than TFOLs.
-Several TFOLs this time expressed disappointment with the discontinuation of the Bionicle line.
-When asked what the LEGO Group can do to improve willingness to recommend, most frequent answers center around request for more complex/modular sets, re-release of classic sets, teen/adult focused section on LEGO.com and better pricing.
+When asked what the LEGO Group can do to improve willingness to recommend, most frequent answers center around request for products and benefit/recognition programs targeted specifically to AFOLs and TFOLs.

 The LEGO Community Team